Right size, Right fit

 Already, the battle for attention is played out across our computer, phone, and tablet screens with new intranet projects championed by organisations almost daily.
 Added to this are external websites and social media, all carefully engineered to consume as much of our attention and time as possible.
 Aware of this, many organisations are looking at ways to reduce information overload and protect fatigue by cutting down on screen time across digital resources.

 So, what can facilities managers do to protect the precious resource of attention?
 The answer can often be found by watching how office occupants use subtle cues to show their availability.
 If they want to be left to focus, they might assume a posture that tells others they’re in ‘do not disturb’ mode or wear headphones.

 For facilities managers, however, activity-based working (ABW) can be an invaluable tool – in an office geared to ABW an office worker can clearly signal to others whether they are available or not simply by where they are.
 Standing by the printer or in the coffee area means you are likely fair game to hear Dave’s jokes; occupying a desk in the open plan area means ‘approach with caution’, but someone in the quiet study area is distinctly off limits.
 ABW is not just about furnishing people with different working environments rather, its providing office workers with the ability to signpost how available they are throughout the day – and it beats the traditional an ‘open/closed door’ policy or standing by the door and waiting for the hint to dawn on your guest.

-For those without the luxury of an ABW environment, perhaps you might consider the ‘beer mat’ approach that is used in some Latin restaurants.
-Simply turn the beer mat green-side up to show that you welcome the arrival of a waiter with roasted pineapple or meat on a skewer.
-Alternatively, turn the beer mat over to the red-side to show that you have had more than enough!
+For those without the luxury of an ABW environment, you might consider the very practical ‘beer mat’ approach used in Latin America: turn the beer mat green-side up to show that you welcome a waiter with roasted pineapple or meat on a skewer, or turn the beer mat over to the red-side to show that you have had enough.